young-hun-jo/SCH_Univ_Course/README.md

 # A repository that recorded the contents of courses using R

+## This course is from Department of Bigdata Engineering SCH Univ.
 - Time-Series Data Course
   - This course teach me how to explore, preprocess, analyze Time_Series Data.
   - Using R programming, Jupyter notebook